gknowles/dimcli/docs/src/reference.md

 cli.[versionOpt](guide.md#version-option) | Add --version option that shows "${progName.filename()} version ${ver}" and exits.
 An empty progName defaults to argv[0].
 <b>Configuration</b> |
-opt.[after](guide.md#after-actions) | Action to run after all arguments have been parsed, any number of after actions can be added and will, for each option, be called in the order they're added. opt.[check](guide.md#check-actions) | Action to take immediately after each value is parsed, unlike parsing itself where there can only be one action, any number of check actions can be added. opt.[choice](guide.md#choice-options) | Adds a choice, when choices have been added only values that match one of the choices are allowed.
+opt.[after](guide.md#after-actions) | Action to run after all arguments have been parsed, any number of after actions can be added and will, for each option, be called in the order they're added. opt.[anyUnits](guide.md#any-units) | Given a series of unit names and factors, incoming values have trailing unit names removed and are multiplied by the factor. opt.[check](guide.md#check-actions) | Action to take immediately after each value is parsed, unlike parsing itself where there can only be one action, any number of check actions can be added. opt.[choice](guide.md#choice) | Adds a choice, when choices have been added only values that match one of the choices are allowed.
 Useful for things like enums where there is a controlled set of possible values. opt.[clamp](guide.md#range-and-clamp) | Forces the value to be within the range, if it's less than the low it's set to the low, if higher than high it's made merely high. opt.defaultValue | Allows the default to be changed after the opt has been created. opt.[flagValue](guide.md#feature-switches) | Turns the argument into a feature switch, there are normally multiple switches pointed at a single external value, one of which should be flagged as the default.